First of all, are you “in”?

 If your goal is to ultimately win over clients or customers, I did want to add “currency” in here to serve as a reminder that you may, indeed, build your business by being on Clubhouse.
 I’ve heard many members inside mention that they’ve made amazing deals just from connecting on this platform.

 - You’ll typically be given one invitation to bring someone else into the app.
 Be careful with this because you are “tied” to this person.
 If they get kicked out of the app, you may also get kicked off!

-- Be intentional with whom and what clubs you follow, and which interests you select.
+- Be intentional with the people and clubs you follow, and which interests you select.
 You’ll hear this a lot… because it’s true.
 Your feed is determined by the people, interests, and clubs you follow on the app.
 These can all be edited and changed.

 - The appeal of the app, at least for now in its beta release, is the fact that you need an invitation to join and all the rooms are in live mode only.
 The only way you’re allowed to record a meeting is by stating that you’re doing so in the room title.
 I have yet to see anyone do this as most attendees will not enter a room if they think they are being recorded.
 There is a strong desire to stay on the app for fear of missing out on a valuable conversation, the opportunity to speak to someone you admire, or get advice from experts.
 The “fear of missing out” (FOMO) is real for many.

 - Take some time to check out various rooms.
-The more people you follow, the more rooms will show up in your corridor.
+The more people, clubs, and topic interests you follow, the more rooms will show up in your corridor.

 - Attend several rooms in audience mode only.
 Try to “read the room” like you would if you attended a live conference.
 There are definitely different types of rooms.